 - Halloween is a very unique time of year – how does it make you feel?

 If these writing ideas failed to get the young writer’s creative juices flowing, then surely the fourteen Halloween writing starters listed below will do the trick.
-These ghastly ideas will get any child’s creative mind working overtime and coming up with amazing Halloween stories.
+These ghastly writing topics will get any child’s creative mind working overtime and coming up with amazing Halloween stories.
 All the writer needs to do is choose a sentence and build on it.

 14 More Halloween Writing Starters